British Go E-Journal: July 1999

 How to Play GoThis book from Hodder by Charles Matthews is ideal for a beginner trying to teach themselves go and is available from BGA Books.
 Local libraries should be encourage to stock it.

 Go TuitionGuo Juan returned for a strong players' weekend in London 19/06/99-20/06/99.
 14 players 42 dan in strength attended.

 [ This service is no longer available. ]

 National Trainer Matthew Macfadyen is running private seminar days and a scheme to teach by email or post.

 There is a list of past issues of the British Go E-Journal.

-Last updated Sun Jul 08 2007.
+Last updated Mon May 08 2017.
 If you have any comments, please email the webmaster on web-master AT britgo DOT org.